 Mode 0 (FCR bit 3 = 0): Set and enable the interrupt for each single transmit or receive operation, and is similar to the 16C454 mode.
-Transmit Ready ( $\overline{TXRDY}$ ) will go to a logic 0 whenever an empty transmit space is available in the Transmit Holding Register (THR).
-Receive Ready ( $\overline{RXRDY}$ ) will go to a logic 0 whenever the Receive Holding Register (RHR) is loaded with a character.
+Transmit Ready (TXRDY) will go to a logic 0 whenever an empty transmit space is available in the Transmit Holding Register (THR).
+Receive Ready (RXRDY) will go to a logic 0 whenever the Receive Holding Register (RHR) is loaded with a character.

 Mode 1 (FCR bit 3 = 1): Set and enable the interrupt in a block mode operation.
-The transmit interrupt is set when there are one or more FIFO locations empty.
+The transmit interrupt is set when the transmit FIFO is below the programmed trigger level.
+TXRDY remains a logic 0 as long as one empty FIFO location is available.
 The receive interrupt is set when the receive FIFO fills to the programmed trigger level.
-However, the FIFO continues to fill regardless of the programmed level until the FIFO is full. $\overrightarrow{RXRDY}$ remains a logic 0 as long as the FIFO fill level is above the programmed trigger level.
+However, the FIFO continues to fill regardless of the programmed level until the FIFO is full.
+RXRDY remains a logic 0 as long as the FIFO fill level is above the programmed trigger level.